September 7 Rhythmic Variations Erin Boeke Burke & Annie Salorio

 This month our extended topics will explore a variety of ways to dance to slow music.
 We will talk about ways to get your individuality into your feet, and how to dance to the slowest of slow jams.
 We will also talk about two smooth idiom dances, the Slow Drag and the Strut.

 Regardless of whether you’re dancing fast or slow, in close embrace or breakaway, or with newer or more experienced dancers, you can always add a little sass and individuality by playing with your feet.
 We’ll talk technique, fun shapes and rhythms that work for a wide range of dance settings, and of course, how to keep it bluesy.

 |Erin Boeke Burke|

 How do you dance within an idiom, but also make the dance yours?
 We’re going to focus on two of the dreamiest and deceptively simple idioms this week: Slow Drag and The Strut.
 We’ll talk about what defines each of the dances, how to connect like a pro, and where there is space for play and individuality within the dance.

 |October 19||When the Music Slooowwss Dooowwnn |

 It takes a different set of skills to keep your dance comfy, musical, and fun when you get a really slow song.
 This week, we’ll focus on building your toolkit for the really slow stuff, including keeping the dance fluid, playing with lag, and how to add rhythmic accents within the framework of the song.

 **We are at La Nacional!

-The last Friday of every month we are at La Nacional and have live music!
-Due to the venue, we only have a blues sampler fundamentals class and no extended topics when we are at La Nacional.
+On the last Friday of each month, we are at La Nacional for live music!
+Due to venue restrictions, there is no Extended Topics lesson when we are at La Nacional.